mikey-no/cert_tool/README.md

 - NB 1: the hostname of the leaf server will be automatically used in the certificate file name
 - NB 2: to prefix must be the same for each of these three commands

+The coommand to run mTLS not implemented in a stand alone application like has been done with the leaf and root scripts.
+The functionality is within CertTool.py, just not exposed.

 # Other

-1) The private key may be encrypted
+1) The private key may be encrypted (but has not been fully tested)
+2) Not sure why I didn't use the [TestClient functionality in Starlettle](https://www.starlette.io/testclient/), when I started this project I also wrote a scokets based solution without FastAPI (but I have not included this in this project).